searxng/searx-instances/.github/ISSUE_TEMPLATE/add-instance.md

 Currently, if you don't give the right to searx.space to check your instance, it is not possible to add your instance to the list.

 Be sure to have configured filtron:
-* once your instance is added to searx.space, it will receive requests from different bots.
+* once your instance is added to searx.space, it will receive requests from different bots which may increase its chance of getting blocked by various search engines.
-* removing your instance from searx.space won't stop the bots.
+* removing your instance from searx.space won't stop the bots and thus will most likely not unblock it from the various search engines.

 About searx.space:
 * source code: https://github.com/dalf/searx-stats2